jedick/plotmydata/README.md

 - Model Context Protocol (MCP) allows AI agents to interact with external tools in a client-server setup
 - We connect an [Agent Development Kit] client to an MCP server from the [mcptools] R package
-- For access by R, file uploads are saved as artifacts using an [ADK plugin], then as temporary files using a callback function
+- For access from R, file uploads are saved as artifacts using an [ADK plugin], then as temporary files using a callback function
 - `PlotMyData/__init__.py` has code to reduce log verbosity and is modified from [docker/compose-for-agents]

 Container notes: